SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 The function call format is similar to `Purge`_ / `Expire`_ but TTL expiration time can be set with the ``sec`` parameter(in second).
 If the ``sec`` paramter is omitted, default value of 1 day(86400 seconds) is applied, and setting it to 0 will not be allowed.
 The result is identical to those of `Purge`_ / `Expire`_, except ExpireAfter works regardless of error of the origin server.
-The HTTP response code for the reply without a result can be configured with the ``<ResCodeNoCtrlTarget>``
+The HTTP response code for the reply without a result can be configured with the ``<ResCodeNoCtrlTarget>``.

 .. note::
-   ExpireAfter command only set the expiration time of cached contents ExpireAfter는 캐싱되어있는 컨텐츠의 현재 만료시간만을 설정할 뿐 커스텀TTL이나 설정된 기본 TTL을 변경시키는 API가 아니다.
+   ExpireAfter is not an API that configures the custom TTL or default TTL, but only set the expiration time of cached contents.
-   ExpireAfter 호출뒤에 캐싱된 컨텐츠들은 영향을 받지 않는다.

-   url파라미터를 먼저 입력하는 경우 sec파라미터가 url파라미터의 QueryString으로 인식될 수 있다.
-   그러므로 sec파라미터가 먼저 입력되는 것이 안전하다.
+   Contents that are cached after ExpireAfter call will not be affected.

+   It is recommended to enter the ``sec`` parameter before the ``url`` parameter, othewise the ``sec`` parameter could be recognized as a QueryString of the ``url`` parameter.

 .. _api-cmd-hardpurge: